 Serve it As Part of an Appetizer Tray along with Fresh-Cut Vegetables and Fruits

-Smoked salmon make the perfect addition to any veggie or cheese platter.
+Smoked salmon makes the perfect addition to any veggie or cheese platter.
 Plus it requires minimal effort to add it and pairs well with so many things.

 Add Smoked Salmon To Your Favorite Salad

 Use smoked salmon to top off a salad.
-Our favorite salads to pair smoked salmon with are typically with lemon dressing or fresh dill.
+Our favorite salads to pair smoked salmon with are typical with lemon dressing or fresh dill.
 You can even add it to your favorite pasta.

 Make a Sandwich with Smashed Avocado and Cucumber